 As a PhD student, you can specialise in either Archaeology or Conservation Studies.

-- Fifth for research impact in Times Higher Education's ranking of REF 2014
+- We’re ranked 6th overall for our research according to the Times Higher Education’s ranking of the latest REF results (2021)

 - Awarded the Queen's Anniversary Prize in recognition of our outstanding and innovative approaches to archaeology